 - Your 'Proposed Course’ depends on whether you are coming under the Erasmus or international exchange scheme, how long you are staying, and which campus you want to study at.

 - Where it says 'Course Title’ type in 'exchange’.
 A range of exchange options will be listed.

-- If you are a European student you should select Erasmus Scheme (FCI Whole Year Exchange) or Erasmus Scheme (FCI Half Year Exchange) with the appropriate start date and campus.
+- If you are currently studying at a European university you should select Erasmus Scheme (FCI Whole Year Exchange) or Erasmus Scheme (FCI Half Year Exchange) with the appropriate start date and campus.
 ATRiuM is the Cardiff campus.

-- If you are from outside Europe, choose Exchange Scheme (FCI Whole Year Exchange) or Exchange Scheme (FCI Half Year Exchange) with the appropriate start date and campus.
+- If you are currently studying outside Europe, choose Exchange Scheme (FCI Whole Year Exchange) or Exchange Scheme (FCI Half Year Exchange) with the appropriate start date and campus.
 ATRiuM is the Cardiff campus.

-- Do not enter the name of the subject you want to study.
+- Do not enter the name of the subject you want to study in the 'Proposed Course’ section.
 This may lead to your application being directed to the wrong person and it could cause a substantial delay in the processing of your application.